Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

 CPAs based in the U.S. with few to no expat clients are likely not equipped to navigate the complexities you will encounter as a U.S. expat abroad.

-These recommendations will be rooted in the details of the DTA that governs taxation between the U.S. and your target country.
-They are especially important concerning retirement, investment, and tax-advantaged accounts.
+The recommendations your expat CPA makes will be rooted in the details of the DTA that governs taxation between the U.S. and your target country.
+They are especially important concerning expat retirement, navigating the net investment income tax, investments in general, and tax-advantaged accounts.

 This same legislation can also result in a more time-consuming process when opening a foreign bank account.